dandi/handbook/docs/40_development.md

 ### Use email address to log into dev Django admin panel

-Once `dandi-api` is up and running, you can access the Django admin panel at http://localhost:8000/admin.
+Once `dandi-archive` is up and running, you can access the Django admin panel at http://localhost:8000/admin.
 The login page asks for a "username" but really it is expecting the email address associated with the username.